Tax Avoidance by Big Timber: a Big Problem in Oregon

 The analysis above covers property taxes and timber harvest taxes of all types.
 The severe decline of taxes paid by the timber industry are concentrated in taxes on the harvest of timber.
 Over a fifteen year period the Oregon Legislature ramped down taxes on timber harvest.
 The reduction of timber harvest taxes ended timberland support for local governments (schools, counties, etc.).
 See our analysis below.

-The tables above demonstrate that during a period when timberland ownership transitioned to TIMO and REIT ownership to avoid federal corporate taxation the state of Oregon greatly reduced property and forest harvest taxes for the same corporate owners.
+The tables above demonstrate that during a period when timberlands transitioned to TIMO and REIT ownership, to avoid federal income tax, the state of Oregon greatly reduced property and forest harvest taxes for the same corporate owners.
 What these changes in taxation produced was an increase in profits to timberland investors (the owners of U.S. equities) and a reduction in cash flowing to local communities in support of public services.
 90% of U.S. equities are owned by the richest 10% of the population.
 25% of U.S. equities are owned by foreign owners – the wealthy of the world.

-The above train wreck of public policy is just one facet of an ugly diamond that pits people against people in rural communities and places our greatest natural resources – water quality and carbon dense primary forests – at risk.
+The above train wreck of public policy is just one facet of an ugly diamond that pits people against people in rural communities and places water quality and carbon dense primary forests at risk.
 All of the change in taxation occurred out of public view and unopposed by almost all elected officials of both major parties.
 Most assuredly, Oregon’s political system is polluted by money.

 Join the List